rmartin16/qbittorrent-api/README.rst

 You can install *qbittorrentapi* using one of the following techniques:

-- Use pip: `pip install qbittorrent-api`
+- Use pip: :code:`pip install qbittorrent-api`
 - Download the .zip or .tar.gz file from PyPI and install
 - Download the source from Github and install